-2.1.
-ELSA Webinars Academies shall:
+- 2.1.
+ELSA Webinars Academies shall: - a.

-- a.
 Be open for everyone and conducted in English; - b.
 Be comprised of at least five different ELSA Webinars amounting to a total of at least five hours; - c.
 Be organised in close co-operation with an academic or institutional partner that shall ensure the quality of the academic programme.
 The academic or institutional partner shall be a law faculty, public institution, law firm or any other legal entity which is entitled to provide education, professional legal services or otherwise associated professionals in a particular field of law; - d.
 Be promoted using the ELSA Webinars Academy Marketing Kit.

-- a.
+- 3.1 ELSA International shall: - a.
 Coordinate and control the quality of ELSA Webinars Academy; - b.
 Collect and compile the information submitted by Organising Committees of ELSA Webinars Academies via the Webinars Specification Form; - c.
 Publish ELSA Webinars Academies at least three weeks before the starting date indicated in the relevant Webinars Specification Form; - d.
-Provide support to the Organising Committees of ELSA Webinars Academies through a coaching system;
+Provide support to the Organising Committees of ELSA Webinars Academies through a coaching system; - e.
+Create, annually revise and, if necessary, update tools facilitating the organisational process of ELSA Webinars Academies.